kaylajlu/kaylajlu.github.io/_pages/about.md

 ---

 Hi there!
 My name is Kayla, and I am a computer science student at Carnegie Mellon University.
 I enjoy coding practical applications and am passionate about using computer science to make a positive impact.
-I am always happy to talk, so feel free to reach out!
+I am always happy to talk feel free to reach out!